pombreda/ctypes-stuff/zipextimporter/README.txt

-zipextimporter - an importer which can import extension modules from zipfiles without unpacking them to the file system.
+py2exeimporter - an importer which can import extension modules from zipfiles without unpacking them to the file system.

 This file and ``_memimporter.pyd`` is also part of the ``py2exe`` package.